JudeA94/CV/README.md

 #### University of Bristol (September 12 to June 16)

-- MsSci in Mathematics 2:1
+- MSci in Mathematics 2:1

 #### University College London (September 17 to June 18)